gjbex/training-material/Python/README.md

     unit testing framework.
 1. `Vtk`: examples of using the KitWare VTK library (No support for Python 3 yet).
+1. `WebScraping`: illustration of web scraping using Beautiful Soup.
 1. `WxPython`: some illustrations of GUI developlement using the Python bindings for Wx (No support for Python 3 as yet).
 1. `XmlGenerator`: code to generate a random XML documents.